aospapp/aosp/compatibility/cdd/3_software/3_9_device-administration.md

         *    [C-1-6] MUST report `false` for the [`DevicePolicyManager.isProvisioningAllowed(ACTION_PROVISION_MANAGED_DEVICE)`](https://developer.android.com/reference/android/app/admin/DevicePolicyManager.html\#isProvisioningAllowed\(java.lang.String\)).
         *    [C-1-7] MUST not enroll any DPC application as the Device Owner App any more.
-*   [C-1-2] MUST require some affirmative action during the provisioning process to consent to the app being set as Device Owner.
-Consent can be via user action or by some programmatic means during provisioning but it MUST NOT be hard coded or prevent the use of other Device Owner apps.
+*   [C-1-2] MUST require some affirmative action before or during the provisioning process to consent to the app being set as Device Owner.
+    Consent can be via user action or by some programmatic means but appropriate disclosure notice (as referenced in AOSP) MUST be shown before device owner provisioning is initiated.
+Also, the programmatic device owner consent mechanism used (by enterprises) for device owner provisioning MUST NOT interfere with the Out-Of-Box Experience for non-enterprise use.
+*   [C-1-3] MUST NOT hard code the consent or prevent the use of other device owner apps.

 If device implementations declare `android.software.device_admin`, but also include a proprietary Device Owner management solution and provide a mechanism